Demfier/multimodal-speech-emotion-recognition/README.md

 7. Run `5.1_sentence_classification.ipynb` to train ML classifiers for text
 8. Run `5.2_combined_classification.ipynb` to train ML classifiers for audio+text

-**Note:** Make sure to include correct model paths the notebooks as not everything is relative right now and it needs some refactoring
+**Note:** Make sure to include correct model paths in the notebooks as not everything is relative right now and it needs some refactoring

 ## Results
 Accuracy, F-score, Precision and Recall has been reported for the different experiments.